 Weaksauce Weakness: Necessary for some of the more powerful entities in the game to be balanced.
 For example, starbases possess no weapons capable of hitting strikecraft, and titans' otherwise-very-powerful abilities are unable to hit corvettes.

-TEC get access to an "Insurrection" ability, which periodically spawns hostile TEC ships on random enemy planets.
-However, those rebels are still hostile even to the faction that presumably armed them and sent them to attack!
+TEC get access to an "Insurrection" ability, which periodically spawns rebellious TEC ships on random enemy planets.
+However, those rebels have Hard-Coded Hostility, and so are hostile even to the faction that armed them and sent them to attack!
+Just like in Real Life, funding terrorist groups is risky business...

 We Have Reserves: Can be deliberately invoked in two situations.
 One where your planet is being invaded, and you crank out as many ships as possible to delay them, or if you split your forces up, and hold back a portion of your fleet to use as a reserve force should another part of your empire be attacked while your main force is attacking, or in case your main fleet needs help.